anton-sher/tieus-pizza/README.md

 selecting one that has fastest-cooking pizza every time.
 In the end, calculate total waiting time and divide by nubmer of customers.

+## Caveat

+To handle extreme cases, building a list of currently waiting customers must be done carefully.
+One such case is when all of them show up at same time, which is maximal allowed, and order pizzas with maximal allowed duration.

+To ensure high execution speed, list should be kept sorted.
+Picking the next customer means just taking the list head, this is constant time when using linked list.

 ## Running the code

 You can use SBT like this: